Alchemical Psychology

 Dig deeper with Sebastian →

-modern psychology of the unconscious, as a branch of medicine, is a late descendant of that scientific spirit which, at an earlier date, manifested itself in alchemy, so that when we modern psychologists take an interest in alchemical symbolism, we are actually looking back to the historical roots of our own approach.
+modern psychology of the unconscious, as a branch of medicine, is a late descendant of that scientific spirit which, at an earlier date, manifested itself in alchemy.

-Von Franz establishes historical and epistemological continuity between alchemy and depth psychology, arguing both disciplines address the same unknown living factor — that which alchemists located in matter and psychologists call the unconscious.
+Von Franz establishes the genealogical continuity between alchemy and depth psychology, arguing both disciplines address the same animating unknown—what alchemists called the power in matter, what psychologists call the unconscious.

 von Franz, Marie-Louise, Psyche and Matter, 2014thesis